Saint Ann Parish: Transportation

+In the southern part of the parish, T3 and the A1 together serve the interior towns of Moneague and Golden Grove (Lydford).
+The A1 passes directly through Moneague, while T3 bypasses the town via its own interchange, which also provides access to a rest stop and service area at nearby Unity Valley.
+Further south, T3 has an interchange serving Golden Grove (Lydford) and connecting to the Golden Grove–Drax Hall Road, which links the highway to the community of Claremont as well.

 Correctional centres

 The Hill Top Juvenile Correctional Centre, operated by the Department of Correctional Services, Jamaica, is located in Bamboo and has a capacity for 98.

 The Armadale Juvenile Correctional Centre for girls was located in Alexandria but on 22 May 2009 a fire went through the facility, killing 5 girls and injuring 13 more.
 The replacement facility is located in Diamond Crest Villa near Alligator Pond in Manchester Parish.

 The Parish also contains the historic Saint Ann's Bay Old Jail, perhaps the first prison in Jamaica.

 Politics

 Saint Ann Parish is represented in the Parliament of Jamaica by four single-member constituencies: